meysamraz/Carla-Based-Urban-Drone-Simulation/README.md

-A modular, open-source drone simulation environment using [CARLA Simulator](https://carla.org/) for computer vision, robotics, and AI research.
+Simulate urban drone flights in  [CARLA Simulator](https://carla.org/) with ease—ideal for computer vision, urban analytics, and autonomous systems projects.

 **Perfect for vision-based projects in urban environments:**
 - Test and develop algorithms for object detection, tracking, and scene understanding
 - Simulate smart city scenarios with realistic traffic, weather, and lighting
 - Collect synthetic data for deep learning and AI models
 - Experiment with drone navigation and perception in complex cityscapes

 Easily configure drone camera, speed, number of cars, weather, and time of day.
 Visualize the drone's camera in real time with OpenCV.